piteren/pypoks/podecide/podecide.md

 A single DMK handles one policy and makes decisions for multiple players (n_players).

 An Agent is based on NN built of 2 main parts:
-- **cardNet** - a Transformer based NN part responsible for preparation of card representations
+- **cardNet** - a Transformer-based NN part responsible for preparation of card representations.
-- agent network - Causal Convolution based NN part responsible for encoding sequence of states data
+- agent network - Causal Convolution-based NN part responsible for encoding sequence of states data.

 Decisions are made using the **Many States One Decision** (MSOD) concept.
 **MSOD** assumes that a table player can send multiple (1-N) states to DMK before asking DMK for a move decision.
-DMK computes policy move probabilities for all sent states, even for those that do not require table decisions from a player (while training those decisions got 0 loss)
+DMK computes policy move probabilities for all sent states, even for those that do not require table decisions from a player (while training those decisions got 0 loss).

 The two main functions of DMK are:
-- receive data from poker players (instances on the tables)
+- receiving data from poker players (instances on the tables)
-- make decisions (moves) for the players
+- making decisions (moves) for the players

 ##### Receiving Data
 DMK receives data (Hand History) from a table player.
 The player sends a list of states (calling: `DMK.collect_states`)